juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 You will use object-oriented programming (classes and inheritance) to build a program to monitor news feeds over the Internet.
 Your program will filter the news, alerting the user when it notices a news story that matches that user's interests (for example, the user may be interested in a notification whenever a story related to the Red Sox is posted).

 This problem set does not require many lines of code!
 We recommend that the solutions you write for each problem stay under about 15-20 lines of code (the solutions for some problems will be much shorter than that).
-If you find yourself writing way more code than that, you should come visit us at office hours to see how you can simplify things.

 Here is the official Python tutorial on classes, sections 9.1-9.7 (except for 9.5.1) will be useful for this pset.